Sunday, October 20, 2024

 1. Continuing with a website refresh that had gone wrong and was crashing our SEO traffic.
 I've seen this happen at two different companies.

 2. I worked at a company where no one acknowledged that the ABM system was ineffective.
 This was a different system bought before I started there.
-Since the company was focused on field marketing, nothing was done to fix the ABM platform.
+Since the company was focused on field marketing, nothing was done to fix it.

 3. The company's founder told his investors they had a fully functioning product.
 Yet even the head of product said this company did not have 'product fit.'
 However, the investors continued to support the company until it folded.